 That’s where automated scheduling comes in.

-This is because with an automated employee scheduling solution, managers will be assured that when an employee has clocked in overtime, it will be to fit an anticipated, necessary need.
+This is because, with an automated employee scheduling solution, managers will be assured that when an employee has clocked in overtime, it will fit an anticipated, necessary need.

 Here’s how it works: Your weekly schedules will always sync up with production demand.
 You input company restrictions based on your specific business needs to prevent unnecessary overtime.
 Each employee is then assessed by these rules as the schedule generates automatically.